osg-htc/docs/docs/data/xrootd/install-standalone.md

 To configure XRootD as a standalone server, you will modify `/etc/xrootd/xrootd-standalone.cfg` and the config files under `/etc/xrootd/config.d/` as follows:

-1. Comment out the `all.export /tmp` directive in `/etc/xrootd/xrootd-standalone.cfg`.

 1. Configure a `rootdir` in `/etc/xrootd/config.d/10-common-site-local.cfg`, to point to the top of the directory hierarchy which you wish to serve via XRootD.
     For example, to serve `/data`: